 Since its inception, the Company's operations have focused on research and development of monoclonal antibodies that selectively inhibit activation of growth factors for therapeutic effect, as well as establishing the Company's intellectual property portfolio and performing research and development activities.
-The Company has primarily financed its operations through various equity and debt financings, including the initial public offering of its common stock (the "IPO") in May 2018, as well as research and development collaboration agreements.
+The Company has primarily financed its operations through various equity and debt financings, including the initial public offering of its common stock (the "IPO") in May 2018 and a secondary offering in June 2019 (Note 6), as well as research and development collaboration agreements.